FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

-# Robot Characterization
+# System Identification
-*Characterization* or, more formally, *System Identification* - is the process of determining a mathematical model for the behavior of a system through statistical analysis of its inputs and outputs.
+*System Identification* is the process of determining a mathematical model for the behavior of a system through statistical analysis of its inputs and outputs.
+FRC has developed the [System Identification Tool](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/introduction.html#introduction-to-robot-characterization) to aid in identifying the characterics of our robot systems.
+Before starting this section you should view the [System Identification](https://www.youtube.com/playlist?list=PLlmlmzye-q9gC7DwJ0xObASeOWUeADxJW) videos by Brian Douglas.

 ## Running the System Identification Tool
-The System Identification Tool is installed with WPILib read [Introduction to Robot Characterization](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/introduction.html#introduction-to-robot-characterization) for an overview of what the tool does.
-The tool only supports Windows.
-The system identification tool can be opened from the **Start Tool** option in VS Code or by using the shortcut inside the WPILib Tools desktop folder (Windows).
+The *System Identification Tool* (SysId) can be opened from the **Start Tool** option in VS Code.
+On MacOS you'll need to start it from the terminal.
+Go to `~/wpilib/2022/tools` and run `python3 SysID.py`.

 Starting the tool creates a directory under your project called `.SysId`.

-#### Configuring the Project
+## Configuring the Project
 The first step is to [Configuring the Project](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/configuring-project.html#configuring-a-project).

-#### Deploying the Project
+## Deploying the Project

 [Deploying the Project](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/configuring-project.html#deploying-project).

-#### Analysis the Data
+## Analysis the Data
 [Analysing Data](https://docs.wpilib.org/en/stable/docs/software/pathplanning/robot-characterization/analyzing-data.html)

 <!-- ## Robot Characterization Lab